Learn more about this process and the different materials that can be used.

 How Does Laser Fusion Cutting Differ From Other Types of Cutting?

 Laser fusion cutting differs primarily in the type of cut edge that is left after cutting, i.e., unoxidized.
-Other cutting methods like laser flame cutting and vaporization cutting will produce a cut edge that has been oxidized.
+Laser flame cutting typically produces oxidized cut edges due to the use of oxygen, while vaporization cutting may also result in oxidation depending on the assist gas and material used.
 This oxidation must be removed for aesthetic purposes as well as to prepare the edge for subsequent welding.
-Laser fusion cutting requires more energy than laser flame cutting but less than vaporization cutting when referring to the cutting of metal.
-Laser fusion cutting is particularly useful for the cutting of thin stainless steel sheets due to the elimination of oxidation as well as ensuring that the heat is localized in the cut and not transferred to the rest of the plate to cause warping.
+Fusion cutting generally requires more energy than flame cutting due to the absence of exothermic oxidation.
+However, energy requirements compared to vaporization cutting depend on the material and thickness being processed.
+Laser fusion cutting is particularly useful for cutting thin stainless steel sheets due to the elimination of oxidation and the ability to localize heat in the cut zone rather than transferring it to the rest of the plate, which can cause warping.

 What Are Some Common Applications for Laser Fusion Cutting?